 Daddy!
 Mommy!
 I want a guitar!

-As a guitar playing parent, this is probably one of the proudest moments you’ll have, the day your child comes up to you and tell you that he wants to start learning to play guitar.
+As a guitar playing parent, this is probably one of the proudest moments you’ll have, the day your child comes up to you and tell you that he wants to start learning to play guitar and want to get a best kids guitar.
 Think about the endless hours of bonding you can do while playing together, all of the gear you can convince your better half that needs to be bought in order to keep the little one happy, all of the trips to the music store to check out the new swag being peddled… it’s practically a dream come true!

 For the non-guitar playing parent, however, the task can be much more daunting.
 The price, the noise, lessons or no lessons, what kind of guitar to buy, where to buy it, do they need an amp, whether or not they will stick with it for more than two weeks – all of these questions and more are sure to make even the strongest parents weary and tired.

 It’s okay, help is coming.
 This article is for those of you in the latter category; the ones who want some solid, unbiased advice on what to do and what to buy.

 I’m forgoing the part of the conversation where you ultimately decide whether or not to buy your child a guitar.
 As a guitar player, I’m certainly going to tell you what a wonderful instrument it is, and of the countless hours of entertainment it has provided me, not to mention how much it has helped my concentration, ability to study, social skills… (so much for forgoing the conversation, right?).
 Let’s just assume you are reading this because you have already made up your mind to buy your child his first guitar.

 As a parent, you may find it difficult to find an acoustic guitar for your child especially if you know nothing about guitars.
 There’s a lot of choice in the market and you might not know where to turn.
 I’ve been playing guitars for many years and I know how hard it can be to find that first guitar so I have made the process easier for you with this guide.